YM-Xiu/LocalLLM-PaperReviewer/README.md

 conda install -c conda-forge faiss-gpu / conda install -c conda-forge faiss-cpu
 ```

-Before running the code, you may (and may not) need to activate the ollama service in the command prompt:
+Before running the code, you may (and may not) need to activate the Ollama service in the command prompt:
 ```markdown
 ollama serve
 ```